charlottehulseman/fraud_spotter/README.md

 # Fraud Spotter

 **Fraud Spotter** is a tool designed to identify fraudulent credit card transactions using machine learning.
-This project utilizes the Isolation Forest algorithm for anomaly detection and provides an interactive web application to visualize and evaluate the results.
+This project uses the Isolation Forest algorithm for anomaly detection and provides an interactive web application to visualize and evaluate the results.

 ## Table of Contents
 - [Project Description](#project-description)